|

 run of the mill strategy, as soon as the

-outdoor temperature drops below some preselected ambient temperature
+outdoor temperature drops below some preselected

-- say 65 deg F - an outdoor reset control wakes up
+an outdoor reset control

 from it's sleep mode and starts to monitor the

-interior and exterior conditions...if it continues to get cold
+the boiler controls...if it continues to get cold

 outside and it shows up inside as drop in